 - To make sure the gluten is fully developed, do a windowpane test.
-Take a small piece (approximately 1 tsp.) of dough and stretch it between your fingers.
+Take a small piece (approximately 1 teaspoon) of dough and stretch it between your fingers.
 It should form a “window pane”, meaning it should get thin enough that it is translucent without it ripping.
 If it is not at that point yet, continue kneading in the machine at 1 minute intervals or knead by hand until it passes the test.
-If it feels too dry (which could also cause it to rip), add 1 tsp. of water.
+If it feels too dry (which could also cause it to rip), add 1 teaspoon of water.
 The dough should barely be tacky.

-- Divide the dough into six equal portions, each approximately 125 g.
-(If you want your bagels to each be equal, weigh the entire dough and divide the weight by 6.)
+- Divide the dough into six equal portions, each approximately 125 grams (If you want your bagels to each be equal, weigh the entire dough and divide the weight by 6.)
 Shape each one into a ball, covering with plastic wrap as you shape each ball.
 Taking one dough ball at a time, flatten the ball with your fingers into an oval/rectangle, approximately four inches by six inches, so that the long part of the oval/rectangle is horizontal in front of you.
 Fold over the top third onto itself, pressing down.
 Make another fold over the remaining portion of the dough.
 Pinch the ends of the log together.
 With both your hands, roll the dough into a rope, approximately 8-9 inches long.
 In between rolling, it is a good idea to squeeze the log to release any air bubbles within it.
 Cover with plastic wrap.
 Repeat with remaining dough balls.
 Allow the six ropes to rest for 15 minutes.

 - Attach the ends of each rope to form bagels.
 Place each bagel on a baking sheet lined with parchment paper.
 Place the tray, tightly covered in plastic wrap, in the refrigerator overnight.

 - In the morning, remove the tray from the refrigerator and allow the bagels to come to room temperature, approximately 45-60 minutes.